17 Spectacular places to visit in Malaga (beyond beaches)

 12. Malaga Park

-Not many would place Malaga Park high on their list of places to visit in Malaga, but it would be a mistake.
+Not many would place Malaga Park high on their list of places to visit, but it would be a mistake.
 This green space, which looks like a mini jungle from Gibralfaro Hill, is the oldest park in the city.
 This palm-lined park runs along the harbour and is about 300 metres long.

 FUN FACT:

-Did you know that this whole area was once the sea?
-Malaga park is only over 130 years old because this park lies on land reclaimed from the sea.
+Here’s where it gets interesting: Did you know that this whole area was once the sea?
+This park is only over 130 years old because it lies on land reclaimed from the sea.
 At the end of the 19th century, the planting of trees began.
 The area turned into the ‘’green lungs of the city’’.

-Malaga Park has three pathways with several fountains and benches where you can sit down and relax.
-Throughout the park are also numerous statues dedicated to famous figures from Malaga.
-Malaga park is a place of serenity and is perfect for winding down on a hot summer day.
+Today strolling through this park is one of the top things for nature lovers.
+The park, located between the old town and the new port, is full of tropical palm trees and exotic flowers.
+The park has three pathways with several fountains and benches where you can sit down and relax.
+Throughout the park are also numerous statues dedicated to famous figures from this city.
+Malaga Park is a place of serenity and is perfect for winding down on a hot summer day.

 If you would like to escape the hustle and bustle of the city, visit La Concepcion Botanical Gardens.
-Did you know that the Botanical gardens in Malaga are one of the largest tropical and subtropical gardens in Spain?
+Did you know that these botanical gardens are one of the largest tropical and subtropical gardens in Spain?
 A noble family designed these exotic gardens in the middle of the 19th century.
 They created an oasis with plants and trees from all around the world.

+Today these Botanical Gardens contain more than 25,000 tropical plants and exotic flowers.
+Because of that, La Concepcion Botanical Gardens are one of the best places to visit in the city.
 When visiting La Concepcion Botanical gardens, you can learn more about the ecosystems and their preservation.
 The gardens, which feature various fountains and waterfalls, are home to numerous bird species.
-Also, Mirador has some of the best views in Malaga and the sea.
+Also, Mirador has some of the best views of the city and the sea.

 GOOD TO KNOW:

-Exploring La Concepcion Botanical gardens is one of the top things to do in Malaga if you want to spend a few hours in nature.
+Exploring La Concepcion Botanical gardens is a perfect idea if you want to spend a few hours in nature.
 You can find them 8 kilometres north of the city centre.

 • to get there, take bus number 2 from Alameda Principal.
 Get off at the last stop and follow the pavement to the gardens.
 It will take you about 15 minutes to reach the entrance.
 The bus from the city centre runs every 10 -15 minutes.
 If you decide to take a taxi, expect to pay around 9 euros.